electric-monk/minissh/README.md

 # minissh

-A small SSH client, with no dependencies.
+A small SSH client and server, with no dependencies.

+The client will allow you to connect and use an SSH server somewhat haphazardly (e.g. it always says it's a vt100, and Control-C will kill the client, not send Ctrl-C to the server).

+The server will send a nice banner, let you log in with any username/password, and then send anything you type back with a message.

 ## Intention